-Referring students to other campus support offices Teaching Academic Success courses COB 294 and 394 Tutoring
+Referring students to other campus support offices Teaching academic success courses COB 194 and 294 Tutoring

-Students can visit the office in BA 122, call 480/ 965-4066, or access the Academic Access Program's Web site at www.cob.asu.edu/up/aap.
+For more information, visit BA 122, call 480/965-4066, or access the AAP Web site at www.cob.asu.edu/up/aap.
+You may also send faxes to 480/965-8259.

 Asian Studies.
 Students in the College of Business may pursue a program with an emphasis in Asian studies as part of the B.S. degree requirements in business.
-At least 30 upper-division semester hours of the program must be in Asian studies content courses.
-Reading knowledge of an Asian language is required.
-The Asian studies content program must be approved by the Center for Asian Studies (see "Asian Studies," page 340).
+After completing the prerequisite of two years of course work (or the equivalent) in an East Asian language, at least 30 semester hours of the program must be in Asian studies content courses.
+The Asian studies content program must be approved by the Center for Asian Studies (see "Asian Studies," page 324).
 Fulfillment of the requirements is recognized on the transcript as a bachelor's degree with a designation of the Asian studies discipline.
 It is possible to complete the certificate program in International Business Studies and the Asian studies emphasis concurrently.
-For further information, contact the Center for Asian Studies, in WHALL 109, or call 480/965-7184.
-Certificate in International Business Studies.
-See "Certificate in International Business Studies," page 163, for requirements.
+For more information, visit the Center for Asian Studies, in WHALL 105, or call 480/965-7184.